4 min read

 Did you know that late start times are cited as the top reason meetings are perceived to not have value?
 The study which found this calculated that late start times cost individuals nearly 3 hours a week in lost time and productivity.

 To fix this common staff meetings issue, you as the leader of the meeting need to be mindful and respectful of the time you have with your invitees.
 Always start your meetings on time and begin wrapping up the conversation at least a few minutes before the designated end time.
 Also, if you achieve the meeting objectives ahead of schedule, don’t drag out the meeting.
 Instead give everyone a few minutes back in their day to catch up on emails, chat one-on-one with another invitee, or even just grab a coffee.
-These simple things can make a big difference in how your invitees feel and about and approach your meetings.
+These simple practices can make a big difference in how your invitees feel about and approach your effective meetings.

 Nothing sends a virtual staff meeting off course like an unrelated tangent.
 If left unchecked, tangents can quickly cause emotions to rise and individuals to mentally check out or deviate their attention to other things like emails or texts.